jameshanlon/cheese/cheese/pages/home-surveys.md

 \* We generally only survey large houses at weekends, though there may be some limited availability for surveying large houses on other days.

-Each year we train new Energy Tracers (ETs) and they learn on the job, supervised by more experienced ETs in order to gain their certificate.
+Each year we train new surveyors and they learn on the job, supervised by more experienced surveyors in order to gain their certificate.
 If you have your survey in November or December it may be a 'training survey'.
-While this may take a little longer you will have the benefit of both ETs experience and their technical and observational skills.
+While this may take a little longer you will have the benefit of both surveyors experience and their technical and observational skills.
 We will let you know in advance if it will be a training survey.

 <div class="notice lead">
   <a href="/apply-for-a-survey">Apply for a survey</a> now!